spokestack/spokestack.io/content/docs/Design/script-storyboard-responses.md

 1. How will you respond if you weren't able to match what the user said with an `intent`?
 2. If you ask a question, how will you respond if the user responds with a negative?

 Your script is complete once you've exhausted both your experience map(s) and list of `intents`.
 Write several variations for responses where necessary.
-Go back to [best practice](/docs/Design/tips-for-writing-dialog) rule #6 if you get stuck.
+Go back to [best practices](/docs/Design/tips-for-writing-dialog) if you get stuck.

 Here's an [example](https://www.dropbox.com/scl/fi/0weo35v72i901bynq2j8o/MyRunBuddy-MVP-Return-User-PUBLIC.paper?dl=0&rlkey=mzwmhjl00xznfaxxxo17kjjz1) of a drafted script excluding visual output.
 We'll get to that in a later step.

 ## Test and Refine Your Script

 Does your interaction sound human and natural?
 Type responses [here](https://labs.spokestack.io/) to hear how a synthetic voice might read them.
-Refer to [step #5](/docs/Design/tips-for-writing-dialog) if you get stuck.
+Refer to [best practices](/docs/Design/tips-for-writing-dialog) if you get stuck.

 ## Introduce Visuals